Silent Hill 2: Reception

+Legacy

 Silent Hill 2 is often considered to be one of the best horror games and one of the best video games of all time.
+According to GameSpot, "critics have championed" the game as a key example of video games as an art form.
+In Replay: The History of Video Games (2010), Tristian Donovan described Silent Hill 2 as the "high point" of the series.
+In a retrospective article on the survival horror genre, IGN writer James Stephanie Sterling praised the game's plot as "one of the finest examples of narrative construction in gaming to this day".
+Fellow IGN writer Travis Fahs credited the game as a factor in the "short-lived period of renewed interest in horror games".

-It ranked first on X-Play's list of the scariest games of all time in 2006.
+It ranked first on X-Plays list of the scariest games of all time in 2006.
 In 2009, IGN listed it as one of the five best horror video games created after 2000, and one of the twelve greatest PlayStation 2 games of all time.
-It ranked again in IGN's list of the top 100 PS2 games, and again in 2018, on IGNs list of the 100 greatest video games ever made.
+It ranked again in IGNs list of the top 100 PS2 games, and again in 2018, on IGNs list of the 100 greatest video games ever made.
 In a retrospective by GamePro, it was the 26th best game for the PS2.
 In 2008, GamesRadar placed it on its list of the 15 best "video game stories" ever, describing it as "a punishing tale not easily matched".
 In 2009, Wired News listed it as the 11th most influential game of the decade for its emphasis on psychological horror and exploration of taboo topics such as incest and domestic abuse, rather than gore.
 In 2012, a top video games of all-time list by G4 television network ranked the game in 85th place.
-That same year, the game's narrative was ranked first on GamesRadar's list of The Best Videogame Stories Ever.
+That same year, the game's narrative was ranked first on GamesRadars list of the best video game stories ever.
 Game Informer named Silent Hill 2 the best of the Silent Hill franchise and listed it as the second best horror game of all time in its October 2014 issue, and number eight on GameTrailerss Top Ten Twos list of the best second franchise games in 2015.

-In another retrospective article on survival horror, fellow IGN writer Travis Fahs credited the game as a factor in the "short-lived period of renewed interest in horror games".
-Online game critic for The Escapist Ben "Yahtzee" Croshaw lists this game as among his top five favorite games of all time, praising it for its thick and unsettling atmosphere creating tension and fear for players.
-In his review of the game he commented, "Silent Hill 2 is the game I replay every now and again to remind myself that for all the shiny brown, quick-time event, RPG element space marines, gaming is still worth defending", and that "It's a fascinating voyage of pain and despair that leaves you emotionally drained and satisfied."